Author: Stanislav Gorodilov, RKF-FCI Judge

 As for jaws themselves, they should be rather wide to give space for correct bite.

-EYES: Set straight and wide apart, but not deep set, almond-shaped.
+EYES: Set straight and wide, but not deep set, almond-shaped.

 Eye set can say a lot about the shape and size of the skull.
 If the head is of correct shape, eyes will be rather wide apart.
 If the skull is narrow, eyes will be set close to each other.